AMERICAN BOARD OF DERMATOLOGY, INC.

 Section 4.
 Term.

-(a) Except as provided in subsection (b), the term of each director of the Board shall commence on January 1 of the year following the year of election and shall be for three years.
+(a) Except as provided in subsection (c), the term of each director of the Board shall commence on January 1 of the year following the year of election and shall be for three years.
 Each director shall be eligible for three terms of three years.
-No director shall serve concomitantly as Executive Director or as an Associate or Assistant Executive Director, except under special circumstances with the approval of the Board of Directors.
+No director shall serve concomitantly as Executive Director or as an Associate Executive Director, except under special circumstances with the approval of the Board of Directors.

 Section 5.
 Resignations.
 Any director may resign by giving written notice to the President or Executive Director.
 A resignation shall take effect immediately upon receipt of such notice by the President or Executive Director unless another date is specified in the notice.
 No acceptance shall be required to make a resignation effective.